scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/2-modify-tld-ns-record.md

 This operation is offered by the registrar.

 Actually Gandi is providing 2 services.
+- Registrar
     - Registration to the nameserver in the top level domain: this is done with a NS record pointing to the DNS nameserver We say it is a registar.
 From https://www.nic.it/en/registrars (it cc tld)
     > The Registrar is an Internet service provider that has a contract with the Registry to manage the  .it and edu.it domains.
-- Possibility to create a glue record in top level domain (registrar)
+    - Possibility to create a glue record in top level domain
 - And they offer a Default DNS nameserver (Gandi live DNS)

 By default NS record in TLD points to Gandi Live DNS and no glue record (there is a glue record in `net` tld for gandi.net)